-One of the most effective benefits of apricot seeds is that it strengthens the body’s immunity.
+One of the most effective benefits of apricot seeds, an immune booster, is that they strengthen the body’s immunity.
 In order to quickly deal with an infection, you need to fortify the areas of the body where immune cells are produced.
 One of them is the intestine.
 Therefore, the best ally in beating bacteria and viruses is an immune-boosting diet.

 The immune system cells spread throughout the body.
 But most of them are found in those areas through which pathogenic microorganisms enter the body, for example, in the mucous membranes of the digestive system.
 It suffices to permanently tweak the list to increase the production of these health-protective antibodies.

-Some research has shown that recreation cells boost immunity, as they can stimulate defense cells in the body, in addition to their antioxidant potential, which can reduce stress on the immune system.
+Some research has shown that recreation cells boost immunity, as they can stimulate defense cells in the body, in addition to their antioxidant potential to work as an immune booster, which can reduce stress on the immune system.

 Apricot seeds are also used in the treatment of all viruses that cause the role of severe colds and chronic influenza, thanks to the fact that these seeds contain a very high value of minerals and essential nutrients to strengthen the immune system, which in turn fights bacteria, microbes, and viruses that penetrate the body and allow them to infect human diseases.
 Acute colds and apricot seeds treat all the annoying symptoms resulting from the flu, as it is a natural reliever for head pain and an antibiotic for colds, runny nose, and severe cough.
 It also treats sore throats and moisturizes the throat to help with swallowing and limit its difficulty, and you can eat apricot seeds by crushing them well and adding them to natural juices.

-Apricot seeds also produce Vitamin A. That has an important role in the production of growth hormones.
+Apricot seeds also produce Vitamin A and work as an immune booster.
+That has an important role in the production of growth hormones.
 It maintains the thymus gland that produces T lymphocytes, including the helper T cells, which are the general leadership of the immune system, which is attacked by the AIDS virus.
 The body also gains protection from cancerous tumors, and viral infection, which is one of the important vitamins to maintain the strength of the immune system and its effectiveness.